100% Certified Authentic

 Patek Philippe Aquanaut 5167A-001

-The Patek Philippe Aquanaut series was released in 1997 as a more ‘budget-friendly’ alternative (relatively speaking, of course) to the Nautilus.
+Releases in 1997, the Patek Philippe Aquanaut series is a more ‘budget-friendly’ alternative (relatively speaking, of course) to the Nautilus.
 While that older model range had been definitively avant-garde in the 1970s, it matured during its run and its looks had become firmly established.
 Patek Philippe wanted something to appeal to a new generation, something fresh and a bit more casual.

 However, there was no need to stray too far from the well-proven foundations the Nautilus had established, and so the Aquanaut borrowed heavily from its big brother.
 The bezel, for instance, was a close approximation, with a similar eight-sided, smooth-edged shape with a satin finish.